 24/7 Support and Assistance

-Perhaps the biggest benefit of inpatient treatment is that it provides around the clock care.
+What is the difference between inpatient and outpatient rehab?
+Perhaps the biggest benefit of inpatient treatment is that it provides around-the-clock care.
 During the toughest parts of rehab, patients might need support at odd hours.
 While this need isn’t compatible with outpatient rehab, it’s one of the perks of inpatient care.

 Inpatient programs are 24/7, meaning there are always medical professionals on duty.
 This is especially helpful for anyone with a medical condition.
 In an inpatient program, if you ever need emergency care, you’ll have access to it immediately.